skupperproject/refdog/README.md

 #### `name`

-A name of your choice for the Skupper site.  *Appears in the console and status stuff!*
+A name of your choice for the Skupper site.
+This name is displayed in the console and CLI output.

 _Required_: No\
 _Type_: String